petarivanovv9/Dungeons-and-Pythons/README.md

 # Dungeons and Pythons

-In order to run the console game you should clone the repo, open a shell and type python3 __init__.py and the game will be started.
+## Requirements

+* Python 3.4

+## Development setup
-We are going to make a simple, 2D turn-based console game filled with dungeons and pythons!

-We are going to have hero, enemies, weapons, treasures and magic!
+It's a simple, 2D turn-based console game filled with dungeons and pythons!
+We have hero, enemies, weapons, treasures and magic!.
+Steps are as follows:

-So lets start with the basic stuff:
+1. Clone the repository.
+2. Open a terminal.
+3. Type python3 __init__.py.
+4. Enjoy the game!

 ## Our Hero